giovannic/giovannic.github.com/_posts/2020-02-24-what-i-did-at-mendelian.md

 ## <a name="highlights"></a> Some of my highlights

-Rare disease diagnosis is so big and messed up that it literally kept me jacked for years.
+Rare disease diagnosis is so big and messed up that it kept me jacked for years.
 It's shamefully sadistic, I know.
-But that didn't stop us trying to tackle we every problem a doctor came to us with.
-I had lots of fun doing it.
+We gave most of the problems a go and I had lots of fun doing it.

 Here are some of my favourites:

-### When world experts :heart:'d our rare disease search engine
+### Doctors finally :heart:'d our rare disease search engine

 Shortly after joining, I prototyped a search engine for specialist clinicians.
-These doctors see the some of the most difficult patients, who have been undiagnosed and bouncing around the healthcare system for years.
+These doctors see the some of the most challenging patients.
+Everyone and their gran has tried and failed to diagnose them and they've been bouncing around the healthcare system for years.

-In 2016 I went to visit some specialists at St. George's Hospital in Tooting to show them our work.
-They stopped short of laughing me out of the room.
-I don't think they had ever seen something like that before, a computer scientist from a private company trying to help.
+In 2016 I went to visit some specialists at St. George's Hospital in Tooting to show them the search.

+...They stopped short of laughing me out of the room.
+They kinda liked the application and admitted that there were some interesting results, but treated me with the utmost suspicion.
+I don't think they had ever seen a computer scientist from a private company try to help them.
-They seemed confused.
-I was confused.

-Anyway, we went away and made it better.
-Got some more medical input and then tested it in Spanish and American hospitals.
+Anyway we went away, got some more medical input and made it better.
+Then we tested it in some Spanish and American hospitals to make sure we weren't crazy.

+Then we released it, did some SEO and then thousands of doctors started using it.

-Everyone loved it!
-They told us about the diagnoses they'd found through it.
+Doctors started telling us about the diagnoses they'd found through it.
 They wanted be our advisors.
 Pharmas paid to slap their logos on it.

-Then we released it, did some SEO and then thousands of doctors started using it.

 That felt good.